sontek/sontek_net/blog/2014/08/03/preparing_cloud_images_with_libvirt.rst

 you plan to use, it will be where the authorized_keys file is setup for when the cloud provider injects your SSH key into the server.

+cloud-init will not create the user for you, it will just assign the SSH keypair and reset the password.
+So make sure the user defined in cloud.cfg is also created on the system.

 Once you have your cloud-init settings the way you want them just shutdown and run the sysprep command.